-Just over a year ago, something popped up on Stella Caracci’s neck that was as big as the end of her thumb.
-She learned in days that it was non-Hodgkin’s lymphoma, and Rituxan was the drug of choice.
+Just over a year ago, a lump popped up on Stella Caracci’s neck that was as big as the end of her thumb.
+She learned in days that it was non-Hodgkin’s lymphoma.
+But there was a drug to treat it called Rituxan.

 “I thought Humana would take care of the expense, which was going to be $10,000 a year for at least two years.
-When I learned I had only very minimal coverage, well I nearly dropped my teeth.
-There was no way I was going to be able to do it,” says Stella.
+When I learned I had only very minimal coverage, I nearly dropped my teeth.
+There was no way I was going to be able to pay for the treatment,” says Stella.

-Stella’s doctor’s office contacted HealthWell Foundation, and within two weeks the organization came through with a grant for her first year of treatment.
-The second year she had to look elsewhere, and she was out of funds again a year later.
+Stella’s doctor’s office contacted HealthWell Foundation, and within two weeks the organization came through with a grant to cover her first year of treatment.
+The second year she had to look elsewhere as the Foundation did not have enough funds at the time.
+She started the process again the following year when she, once again, was out of financial resources.

-“Between my doctor’s office, my sister and me, we started looking for anyone and anybody who might have grant money.
-But I got nothing.
+“Between my doctor’s office, my sister and me, we were looking for anyone and anybody who might have grant money.
+But I couldn’t get anything.
 So I wrote to HealthWell and told them my doctor thought I’d be in remission by the end of the year if I could take eight more weeks of treatment.
-And I asked, ‘Since I could not have started without your help, do you think you could find a way to help me finish my treatment?’
+And I asked, ‘Since I could not have started without you, do you think you could find a way to help me finish my treatment?’

 “We are supposed to be able to take care of ourselves.
-When this happened and I couldn’t, I felt so bad.
-But when that news came, the sadness turned to elation.
+When I couldn’t anymore, I felt so bad.
+But when I got the call back, and this wonderful person on the other end of the line told me there were more funds available–that I could depend on them again–the sadness turned to elation.
 I broke down and cried.”